civo/docs/docs/networking/firewalls.md

 ---
-description: Managing firewalls and firewall rules on Civo
+description: Learn how to use firewalls to protect your Civo networking resources, and find out how to customize your firewall rules to meet your specific needs.
 ---

 import Tabs from '@theme/Tabs';